 - the Cost Containment Mechanism, or CCM.

 The ARP sets a minimum price for a UK allowance.
 Bids below this price will not be accepted.
-At the time of writing (summer 2023) it is set at £22 and the government does not intend to change this price – but it does intend to withdraw the ARP entirely at some point in the future as the market matures.
+At the time of writing (June 2024) it is set at £22.
+The government previously signalled an intention to withdraw the ARP as the market matures, but in a December 2023 consultation document the UK ETS authority said it was “minded to retain an ARP as an effective policy mechanism to mitigate the risk of sudden, significant and sustained price decreases”.

 What is the price of a UK ETS permit at the moment?